 Jonathan and Shannon met adventuring out west in the Sierra Nevada mountains of eastern California.
 Jonathan was a veteran employee at California Fish and Wildlife having 10 years under his belt.
-Shannon road in to the agency with the most prestigious graduate student grant the science field offers and an incredible amount of drive and passion.
-Jonathan had finished his master’s degree studying black bears a year prior to Shannon’s arrival and accepted a full-time position as a predator biologist shortly after Shannon’s arrival to the eastern Sierra.
+Shannon came in to the agency with an incredible amount of drive and passion.
+Jonathan finished his master’s degree studying black bears a year prior to Shannon’s arrival and accepted a full-time position as a predator biologist shortly after Shannon’s arrival to the eastern Sierra.
 Shannon came to the agency with an impressive resume having studied wolves in Yellowstone National Park and fisher (large weasel) on the west side of California.
 Shortly after her arrival to the eastern Sierra, Shannon was accepted in a master’s program at the University of Montana, the top ranked wildlife biology program in the country.

 They became friends fast, worked well as a team, and went on many adventures together with their pups, Zoe and Taboose.
 Their dogs enjoyed playing together and it didn’t take long for Shannon and Jonathan’s friendship to grow into more.
 They tried to keep their relationship private for fear of disapproval at work, but hiding their feelings proved futile.
 Everyone knew and approved.
 After their first summer together, Shannon left for Missoula, MT to begin her graduate career.
 From experience, both knew the long distance would be tough, but they each felt they had to give the relationship their all.